 Description: Ever since the Connecticut Interscholastic Athletic Conference adopted a policy that allows males who identify as female to compete in girls’ athletic events, boys have consistently deprived Selina Soule, Alanna Smith, Chelsea Mitchell, and Ashley Nicoletti of honors and opportunities to compete at elite levels.
 CIAC’s policy is at odds with Title IX, a federal law designed to create equal opportunities for women in education and athletics.

-Ever since the CIAC adopted its policy, boys have consistently deprived Selina Soule, Alanna Smith, Chelsea Mitchell, and Ashley Nicoletti, of honors and opportunities to compete at elite levels.
+Alliance Defending Freedom attorneys representing the athletes in Soule v.
+Connecticut Association of Schools will continue to challenge the policy before the U.S. Court of Appeals for the 2nd Circuit.
+Since 2017, boys have consistently deprived Selina Soule, Chelsea Mitchell, Alanna Smith, and Ashley Nicoletti of honors and opportunities to compete at elite levels.
 Mitchell, for example, would have won the 2019 state championship in the women’s 55-meter indoor track competition, but because two males took first and second place, she was denied the gold medal.
 Soule, Smith, and Nicoletti likewise have been denied medals and/or advancement opportunities.

-“Female athletes deserve fair competition—an equal opportunity to compete, achieve, and win.
-But competition is no longer fair when males are allowed to compete in girls’ sports,” said Holcomb.
+“Our clients—like all female athletes—deserve access to fair competition; that means authentically equal opportunities to compete, achieve, and win.
+But competition is no longer fair when males are permitted to compete in girls’ sports,” said ADF Legal Counsel Christiana Holcomb.
 “Males will always have inherent physical advantages over comparably talented and trained girls; that’s the reason we have girls’ sports in the first place.
-Our clients have already had the demoralizing experience of losing to male runners; this should not be allowed to continue.
-These committed female athletes—and young women across the country—deserve an opportunity that’s truly equal, without being sidelined by males dominating their sport.”
+Unfortunately, this court has chosen to ignore our clients’ demoralizing experiences of losing to male runners.
+But these committed female athletes—and young women across the country—deserve better.
+Today, the conversation centers on Connecticut’s high school track and field program, but there’s something bigger at stake here: Girls and women deserve opportunities that are truly equal—without being sidelined or dominated by males choosing to join their sport.”

 Alliance Defending Freedom is an alliance-building, non-profit legal organization committed to protecting religious freedom, free speech, parental rights, and the sanctity of life.